 I can add that rice vinegar, sesame oil, and honey makes a great Thai salad dressing.

-So get on this, people!
-If you’re spending money on medicines to reduce postprandial glucose levels, you are missing a sure bet here.
+If you’re spending money on medicines to reduce postprandial glucose levels, you are missing a good possibility here.
 I’m betting many people with Type 2 will be able to get off some medicines or significantly reduce them.
 People with Type 1 might be able to lower insulin doses.
-All can probably achieve lower A1Cs.
+Most can probably achieve lower A1Cs.
 Please let us know how it goes.
 And speak to your doctor about it.